 But technology and hackers aren’t the only culprits here.
 We’re ignoring a bigger, underlying problem: the way society has turned women’s bodies into a commodity.

 I hope, as you get older, you hold tighter and tighter to the knowledge that your value is not based on your body, that you are a whole human being, not an object to be enjoyed.
-And that the people who would seek to pressure you into showing a little more, being a little sexier, are not worth your time.
+And that the people who would seek to pressure you into showing a little more, being a little sexier, more of this or less of that, are not worth your time.
 Kick them in the face and run.
 (Okay, maybe not literally because you could get in trouble for that.
 But you get my meaning.)

 Wear your value, Bridget.
 Don’t let the world turn you into a commodity.
 You deserve so much more.